-Moszek Icek Zylberberg, Joel Zylberberg’s son, was a wood trader who was married to Hudel-Cerla (Zvi Fisz’s daughter).
+Moszek Icek Zylberberg, son of Joel Zylberberg and Rachel (Ender) , was a wood trader who was married to Hudel-Cerla Esther Feiga (Shuhendler) and Zvi Fisz’s daughter).
 They had three children, Sara Dvora (married to Yitschak Teitelbaum), Chana Bryndel, and Hershel/Hersz Joel.

 Hershel was mentioned in the book Gone to Pitzipoli: A Boy's Desperate Fight for Survival in Wartime (Academic Studies Press, 2012) written by Rubin Katz: